 Currently, the DSM-5 lists the following as clinical personality disorders:

-Out of these 10, borderline personality disorder is the most diagnosed personality disorder, especially among women in their 20s and 30s and those with an addiction.
+Out of these 10, BPD is the most diagnosed, especially among women in their 20s and 30s and those with an addiction.